 Varieties of Clay

-There are many different clays to choose from: kaolin, bentonite, rose clay, and rhassoul are among the most common.
-Each has a slightly different quality that might make you choose one over the other.
+Some of the most common clays used in soap include kaolin, bentonite, rose clay, and rhassoul.
+Each one has a slightly different quality that might make you choose one over the other.

 - Kaolin: Kaolin is a mild, white, fluffy clay.
 It's good for light masks or scrubs and gives a silkiness and creaminess to soaps.
 It is good to use on dry or sensitive skin.
 It is used in facials, natural deodorants, and poultices.

-- Bentonite: Bentonite is highly absorbent and good for oily skin.
+- Bentonite: Bentonite is highly absorbent and good for oily skin, though it's technically volcanic ash rather than clay.
 It gives a slippery silkiness which makes it good a good additive in shaving soaps.
-It is actually not clay, but volcanic ash.
-It is found in only one place in the U.S., Fort Benton, Wyoming.

-- Rose clay: This is a general purpose clay used mostly for its lovely rose color, but also adds silkiness, slip, and absorbency to soaps.
+- Rose clay: A general purpose clay used mostly for its lovely rose color, it also adds silkiness, slip, and absorbency to soaps.
 This clay cleanses and detoxifies, exfoliates dead skin cells, treats acne and sun damaged skin, and can increase blood circulation to the skin.

 - Rhassoul: This is a light brown clay that has used for its great ability to absorb oils and impurities from the skin and hair.
 It gives a lovely brown speckled color and is lightly exfoliating.
 This clay has been found to improve clarity and elasticity of the skin.
 It is also good for an oily complexion.